 The information below provides an overview of the eCR reporting process in West Virginia through the WV Department of Health and Human Service’s Bureau for Public Health (BPH).

-DECLARATION OF READINESS STATEMENT (posted June 16, 2021): The WVEDSS accepts eCR registrations for the Promoting Interoperability Program or the Quality Payment Program on an ongoing basis.
-It is the registrant's responsibility to know the requirements of the Federal Rule under which you are registering and reporting.
+DECLARATION OF READINESS STATEMENT (posted September 5, 2023): The WVEDSS will continue accepting eCR registrations under the Promoting Interoperability Program or the Quality Payment Program for the remainder of the 2023 reporting period and continuing with the 2024 reporting period.
+It is the registrant's responsibility to know the requirements of the particular Federal Rule under which you are registering and reporting.

 Implementing and using eCR is a multistep, multiparticipant process the WV eCR team can help guide you through the process.
 The team includes BPH, InductiveHealth Informatics and the WV Health Information Network (WVHIN).
 You can learn more about the importance and value of eCR by reviewing the Centers for Disease Control and Prevention’s (CDC)